An introductory article about Kubernetes, its architecture components, and its benefits.

-Kubernetes (also known as K8s on public forums) is a powerful system that is developed by Google for management of containerized applications in a clustered environment.
+Kubernetes (also known as K8s on public forums) is a powerful system that is developed by Google for the management of containerized applications in a clustered environment.

 The idea behind Kubernetes was to build an open source system that is designed to run enterprise-class, cloud-enabled and web-scalable IT workloads.
 Google on the basis of their 15 plus years of experience in running containerized applications built Kubernetes.
 Google later donated this open source system to Cloud Native Computing Foundation.

 For beginners, before you delve into the what, why and how of Kubernetes, you need to have prior knowledge of what containers are and how do they work?
 What are Dockers and managed VMs and how do they work?
 Since the basic aim of this article is to explain Kubernetes in detail, the main terminologies will be briefly explained before we jump onto the Kubernetes and its components.
 If you’re interested to learn more about Dockers, Virtual Machines, containers then you can check out terrific articles here, here, and here.
 Now for the shorter basic versions:

 What are managed VMs?